Dragonmystic707/exalted-reincarnated/docs/solars/Solars.md

 The Solar’s weapon careens through the air, striking target after target.

-The Solar may target up to (Essence) enemies with their Maneuver or Strike, dealing full damage to each of them so long as each target is a valid target.
+The Solar may target up to (2+Essence) enemies with their Maneuver or Strike, dealing full damage to each of them so long as each target is a valid target.